lfe/blog/src/_posts/2015-09-18-2230-mini-interview-robert-virding-on-lisp.md

 So I did what was natural: asked a bunch of completely unrelated questions!
 Well, to be honest, they were related tangentially and they helped put together a more complete picture of LFE's early history.
-It ended up being a bit of a mini-interview, and I enjoyed Robert's responses so much, I aksed him if it was okay to share with the wider LFE community -- he agreed and the plan was back-burnered for when I had a chance to create a post with the questions and answers.
+It ended up being a bit of a mini-interview, and I enjoyed Robert's responses so much, I asked him if it was okay to share with the wider LFE community -- he agreed and the plan was back-burnered for when I had a chance to create a post with the questions and answers.

-Robert and I had a few more related conversations around the same time -- I've taken a bit of artistic liberty in weaving the additional email conversations into a single narative.
+Robert and I had a few more related conversations around the same time -- I've taken a bit of artistic liberty in weaving the additional email conversations into a single narrative.

 I hope you enjoy this as much as I did :-)